White Devils

 Charles W. Blackburne, Dr. Doty and friends in Old Market Street, Roseau, Dominica between 1897–1912

-Of the five children William had with Minna, the one he named Ella Gwendoline Reece Williams, who would later change her name to Jean Rhys, was his favorite.
+Of the five children William had with Minna, the one he named Ella Gwendoline Reece Williams was his favorite.
 Gwen was born exactly a year after her older sister had died and sent her mother into terrible mourning.
-And every Sunday of Gwen’s childhood her mother took the children to the Anglican church for white English people and stopped at the grave of her dead child: two lost causes.
+And every Sunday of Gwen’s early childhood her mother took the children to the Anglican church for white English people and stopped at the grave of her dead child: one lost cause creating another.

-Angier explains that “Meta wasn’t allowed to hit her, but she would put her hard hands on her shoulders and shake her violently.
+Angier explains that “Meta wasn’t allowed to hit Gwen, but the grown woman would put her hard hands on the child’s shoulders and shake her violently.
 Then Gwen would scream at her ‘Black Devil!
 Black Devil!
 Black Devil!’
 And Meta would threaten her with ‘tears of blood.’
 It was her favorite phrase.”

 The cruelest taunt children had for Gwen was calling her “white cockroach.”
-Rhys would become a vivid describer of rooms in her stories and often there was a cockroach, two inches long and smelling terribly: West Indian cockroaches, Jean Rhys cockroaches living in London.
+Rhys would become a vivid describer of rooms in her stories and often there was a cockroach, two inches long and smelling terribly: West Indian cockroaches, Jean Rhys cockroaches living in London, in rooms paid for by men who’d land on her, bite her and fly out of sight.

-Gwen’s father wasn’t home much — there was talk that he had affairs all over the island — but when he was with his family he took Gwen’s side against her mother.
+Gwen’s father wasn’t home much — there was talk that he had affairs all over the island and that maybe he had a Black mistress — but when he was with his family he took Gwen’s side against her mother.
 He fired a math tutor because his daughter was bad at it but good at reading.
 Gwen learned from her father that running away could be a strategy in life.
-The first means to that end were the books sent by her Irish Granny, William’s mother.
-Gwen’s mother Minna “disliked books, hated cleverness in a woman and saw no merit in giving her daughters an education”[7]
+She used the books sent by her paternal Irish Granny to hide in plain sight.
+Minna “disliked books, hated cleverness in a woman and saw no merit in giving her daughters an education.”[8]

 Jean Rhys in Convent uniform with ?
 Pinterest

 After Meta, Gwen was sent to the Catholic school for girls.
-She didn’t want to go because the students and even the nuns were mostly of mixed heritage.
+The students and even the nuns were mostly of mixed heritage.
+She didn’t want to go for fear it would label her mixed.
+She looked darker in this period.
+She had black hair, even on her arms.
 And Gwen said her mother hit her more.
 Later, people thought Jean exaggerated the frequency and severity of these punishments.
 Perhaps she did blow them up in her mind and connect them to becoming sexual.
-Along with the punishments, Miranda Seymour’s biography reports discovering diary entries of Gwen masturbating.
+Mixed in with entries of the whippings, Miranda Seymour wrote that she discovered diary entries about Gwen masturbating.

-Is it so far-fetched to imagine that while her parents were in England the old Mr. Howard raped the child and got her pregnant?
-In her Black Exercise Book, Jean wrote, “I never liked being kissed.
+Is it so far-fetched to imagine that while her parents were in England old Mr. Howard got Gwen pregnant?
+In her Black Exercise Book Jean wrote, “I never liked being kissed.
 All or nothing had been driven deep in.”
-She started reading books about prostitutes in England.
-In her novel Voyage in the Dark, that was based on diary entries, the central character has an abortion and remembers a grey hairy chested man pushing himself on her hard.
+When her parents returned, she started reading books about prostitutes in England.
+(For one brief period she even became one in London.)
+In her novel Voyage in the Dark (1934) that was based on her diary, the central character has an abortion during which she remembers a grey hairy chested man pushing himself on her severely.

-Rhys’s first lover in London, supposedly the love of her life, treated her similarly sexually.
-Apparently, she did become pregnant in 1913, when she was twenty-three, and had a dangerous late term abortion in England, but that doesn’t mean it had to be her first.
+Rhys’s first lover in London, supposedly the love of her life, treated her violently sexually.
+Apparently, she did become pregnant in 1913, when she was twenty-three, and had a dangerous late term abortion, but that doesn’t mean it had to be her first.
 We tend to think terrible things happen only once when we know they often repeat themselves.

-I read all of Jean Rhys’ novels twice, in two summers thirty years apart, and they showed me, among many things, that her subject was hiding, a way of protecting her faults and holding onto them, a sure way of repeating them.
+I read all of Jean Rhys’ novels twice in two summers thirty years apart, and they showed me, among many things, that her subject was shame, and no matter how many ways she tried to face it and write her way out of it, she was addicted to subjugation.
 Listen to the way the narrator, Anna, thinks in Voyage in the Dark.
-Her lover has just said he’s ending their affair.
+Her lover has just said he’s ending their affair:

 No need to forgive when you can forget.
 The character is taking the high road, moving on.
 But can she?
 Will she?
 After Jean’s first affair in London, she went back repeatedly trying to rekindle his interest and taking his guilt money.
 She got pregnant and told herself the baby was his, knowing it couldn’t have been.
 Can you blame her?
 Lonely, lost, no country to call her own, no family to lean on, she didn’t yet know she had talent.
-Haven’t we all lived that scene, and isn’t it a little easier reading about the shame someone else feels?
+Wouldn’t it be great, for any of us, feeling the shame was someone else’s?

-The frankness with which her characters reveal their inner thoughts was something Rhys didn’t do in life.
+The frankness with which her characters wrestled with “erotic passion, rage and madness” was something Rhys couldn’t do in life.
 She wrote diaries she never showed to anyone until nearly fifteen years after her father was dead.
 He would have read her books, but her mother never did, Jean could count on that.
-She didn’t even tell her mother she was a writer, knowing the profession “would have seemed to her family an embarrassment, a public proof of depravity.”[9]
+She didn’t even tell her mother she was a writer, knowing the profession “would have seemed to her family an embarrassment, a public proof of depravity.”[12]
+Luckily, when he was still alive, her father didn’t share her mother’s resistance to a girl’s education.

-When Gwen was seventeen, her father, recognizing her abilities, arranged for her to attend the Perse School in Cambridge.
-She couldn’t wait to go until she got to England and found a cold and damp place where the other girls made fun of her as much as her mother had.
-Gwen’s first term there, the students read Jane Eyre, supposedly a classic for girls seeking fulfilment.
-Her classmates laughed at Gwen’s Dominican singsong English and teased her that she was Creole like Bertha, crazy like Bertha.
+At seventeen her father, recognized his daughter’s intelligence and arranged for her to attend the Perse School in Cambridge.
+She couldn’t wait to go to England until she got there and found a cold, damp foreign country where the other girls made fun of her.
+They sounded like the girls at home.
+They sounded like her mother.
+Gwen’s first term the students read Jane Eyre, supposedly a classic for girls seeking fulfilment.
+Her classmates laughed at Gwen’s singsong English from Dominica and teased her that she was Creole like the character Bertha, crazy like Bertha.

-When the girls were reading the part of Jane Eyre where Bertha, in a fit of fury, sets her red dress alight, a fire happened to break out in the classroom grate which to sensitive Gwen must’ve seemed intentional.
+When the girls were reading the part of Jane Eyre where Bertha, in a fit of fury, sets her red dress alight, a fire happened to break out in the classroom grate.
+Was Gwen being too sensitive when she believed it was intentional?
 She decided that year that she’d like to become an actress.
 She convinced her father to let her audition at the Royal Academy of Dramatic Art (RADA).
 She got in two terms there before he died in 1910.
 After that, her mother would not pay for the acting school.

 Jean Rhys c.1930s, the writing decade.
 She always looked ten or fifteen years younger than her age.
 University of Tulsa

-The couple went to Paris and Lenglet got arrested.
+The couple went to Paris where her husband was arrested.
 While he was in jail, out of financial desperation, Ella worked on some of his stories and then took them to an editor at a newspaper who had been their landlord before they couldn’t pay the rent anymore.
-The editor turned down publishing Lenglet but asked if Ella had anything of her own.
-Maybe the editor knew about Ella’s Black Exercise Books.
-The next day Ella left her diaries at the front desk and ran.
+The editor wasn’t interested in Lenglet’s work but asked if Ella had anything of her own.
+Maybe the landlord/editor knew about Ella’s Black Exercise Books.
+The next day she dropped off her diaries at the front desk and ran out of the newspaper office.

-The editor shaped the stories into chapters, gave each one the title of a man and then another and another, and took the manuscript to Ford Madox Ford who was looking for new material from unknown promising writers to publish in his quarterly.
+The editor shaped the stories into chapters, gave each one the title of a man, and took the manuscript to Ford Madox Ford who was looking for new material from unknown promising writers to publish in his quarterly.
 This was 1924.
-In April the first of the four parts of Ford’s defining Parades End hit bookstores and then he turned his efforts to “the atlantic review” in which he published a dozen unknown writers who make up our 20th century European literary canon.
+In April the first of the four parts of Ford’s defining Parades End hit bookstores and then he turned his efforts to “the atlantic review” in which he published a dozen unknown writers who make up a fat swath of our 20th century European literary canon.

 “Publicly nothing was said by anybody.
-It was Stella herself [Ford’s partner Stella Bowen] who later coined the phrase ‘Ford’s girl’ to suggest how scornfully the gifted intruder was regarded by their friends.
-Hemingway, who attended the same parties, and worked on editing “the atlantic review”…never mentioned Rhys once.
+It was Stella herself [Ford’s partner] who later coined the phrase ‘Ford’s girl’ to suggest how scornfully the gifted intruder was regarded by their friends.
+Hemingway, who attended the same parties, and worked on editing “the atlantic review” alongside one of Rhys’s new chums, the Midwestern poet, Ivan Beede, never mentioned Rhys once.
 James Joyce, indebted to Ford for his unfaltering support in publishing the Irish novelist’s most experimental work, recalled only having been asked to zip up Miss Rhys’s dress while sharing a lift.
 A lift?
 An unzipped dress?
 Clearly, Joyce was flagging an assignation at a hotel, but Ford is not named, only the vulnerable young outsider from whom a slightly malicious Joyce had nothing to fear.”

 Ford Madox Ford and James Joyce, 1924

 Makes you shiver.
-Everyone does what Heidler wants on the terrace which is the foreshadowing of Marya going to his bed whatever her trepidations.
-Even if she has imagined she had some power over this couple when she observed Mrs. Heidler so well.
-We can only pity her for it.
+Everyone does what Heidler wants on the terrace so we know Marya will take that hand to bed.
+Even if she has imagined she had something over this couple when she observed Mrs. Heidler so piteously.
+We can only feel sorry for Marya.
 She is doomed.
 As a writer is doomed for imagining her powers of observation might protect her from poverty and the need to bed a brute.

 And, yet, when Marya perks up it is to decry a life without risk or danger.
-That’s what keeps her passion alive for her husband even after he’s sent to jail in the story.
+That’s what keeps her wild for her husband even after he’s sent to jail in the story.
 This is a cri de coeur in all of Rhys’s characters as she proclaimed it was for her in life.
+If you’re betting on being saved by a white man — your dad, Mr. Howard, rich and abusive lovers, a literary editor — and you keep on being dumped, well, you gotta believe in the dare to stay at the table; going for broke is a higher calling, ask any writer.

 After Rhys wrote Quartet, there were three more novels set in London between the wars when even if you had a job like typist, or in retail, or chorus girl it didn’t pay well enough to make room and board, not to mention silk stockings.
-It was expected that you would marry so jobs and rooms for women in their late thirties were harder and harder to get, despite there being more women than men: “fifty percent of women who were single in their late twenties in 1921…stubbornly remained so a decade later. ”[12]
+It was expected that you would marry but “fifty percent of women who were single in their late twenties in 1921…stubbornly remained so a decade later. ”[15]

-Rhys was thirty-eight when Quartet came out and nearly fifty for Good Morning, Midnight — 1928 to 1939 — and suddenly she was old, the books were depressing and no one would publish her, not even a short story.
-Jean rarely visited her mother and then as her writing prospects withered, Minna died: Jean’s final rejection.
-And apparently she behaved terribly, screaming at the funeral about her siblings stealing her mother’s money.
+Rhys was thirty-eight when Quartet came out in 1928, and nearly fifty for Good Morning, Midnight in 1939.
+Suddenly she was old, the books were depressing, and no one would publish her, not even a short story.
+As her writing prospects withered, Minna died.
+Jean had rarely visited her, but it still felt like her mother’s final rejection.
+Apparently, Jean behaved terribly at the funeral, screaming about her siblings stealing her mother’s money.
 Public drunkenness became her thing.
-And it stayed like that for thirty years!
+And it stayed like that for thirty years.

 Jean Rhys, c.1940s